 • Have a work permit in Denmark for 37 hours after you graduate.

-For more information about requirements and further details on membership of an unemployment insurance fund, please visit one of CBS Careers' partners:
+For more information about requirements and further details on membership of an unemployment insurance fund, please visit one of CBS Business' partners:

 Stand on solid ground!

 When you have graduated and are on your way to your first job, you should consider becoming a member of a trade union.